isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution387.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum of 10 trays
+Freezer must be able to reach -18?C

 ### Contact Information
-Enable Business Pte Ltd<br>www.quickhr.co<br>Email: business@quickhr.co<br>Tel: +65 6908 8158
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.